JordanTStrong/cs260/startup_app/README.md

-This directory contains the subdirectories for my html, css, and javascript files
+This directory contains all the files for my app